fernandezfran/galpynostatic/docs/source/index.rst

    :alt: doi

-**galpynostatic** is a Python package with a physics-based heuristic model to identify optimal fast-charging lithium battery electrode material characteristics.
+**galpynostatic** is a Python package with a physics-based heuristic model towards the fast-charging of lithium-ion batteries electrode material.

 Requirements